Europe: The Danger of the Center

 The lesson for the left would seem to be that moving to the center or the right is a prescription for electoral disaster,

 Macron’s new centrist party, En Marche!, won, but mostly due to the anti-Le Pen vote.
-His program of austerity, restraints on unions, and corporate tax cuts is popular with everyone, although En Marche! did well in the first round of voting for the legislature, and poll indicate he may get a majority.
+His program of austerity, restraints on unions, and corporate tax cuts is not popular with everyone, although En Marche! did well in the first round of voting for the legislature, and poll indicate he may get a majority.
 If he does not, he plans to push the measures through by decree.

 It is unlikely that such a centrist program will do anything to reduce France’s unemployment rate—9.6 percent overall and 25 percent among youth age 18 to 29—or lift the economy.
 Labor “reform” and austerity do not jump start economies, and tax cuts have an equally dreary record.
 Indeed, as Foroohar points out, there is not a single example in the last 20 years where tax cuts for business or the wealthy stimulated an economy.
 Indeed, the economic surge in the 1990s happened while tax rates were on the rise.

 If the economic situation worsens, or even stays the same, the right will be waiting to pounce with their easy answers to economic crisis: nationalism and racism.

 The clock is ticking.
 Germany will hold elections in September, and it looks as if Italy will also go to the polls this fall.
 In Spain, the right-wing minority government is looking increasingly fragile and another election is a strong possibility.